GreenswayAB/BIRDS/README.md

 The [Intro to BIRDS](./vignettes/intro_to_BIRDS.html) vignette provides a useful walkthrough the package tools using an example data set.

+#### Technical note
-In general in this package NA are left for spatial gaps (no data at all in the grid cell), while 0 is used for temporal gaps (there is data on this grid but not on this time unit).
+In general in this package NA are used for spatial gaps (no data at all in the grid cell), while 0 is used for temporal gaps (there is data for this grid cell but not in this time unit).